stxnext/pymongo-migrate/README.md

 Use `pymongo-migrate command --help` to learn more about particular command.

+## Development & contributing to the project

+Contributions and raising Issues is welcome; standard netiquette rules apply.

+Use `pipenv install --dev` to setup the project for development.
+To format your code & test your changes run:

+    make check

 ## Alternatives

 ATM there seem only two active python projects like this: